oroinc/documentation/backend/setup/demo-environment/gcp.rst

 Google Cloud Platform
 =====================

-Google Cloud Platform enables you to deploy your Oro application instance in just one click without manually configuring the software and settings.
+Google Cloud Platform enables you to deploy your Oro application instance in one click without manually configuring the software and settings.
+OroCommerce VM images comes with demo data and provides all the necessary information for you to test the application, such as a preconfigured list of customers, products, submitted orders, quotes, the structured master, and web catalogs.
+You can also explore the storefront using one of the pre-configured demo user roles.
+Sign in either as a guest user, a buyer (use *BrandaJSanborn@example.org* as your login and password), or a manager (use *AmandaRCole@example.org* as your login and password).

-Detailed guidance is provided further in this article.

 Deploy the Solution
 -------------------